bung87/vscode-rails/README.md

 Ruby on Rails support for Visual Studio Code

+notice: in order to make this extension work you need
+- open vscode with root of your project
+- your project root has `Gemfile` and contains `gem rails`

 ## Features

 - Ruby on Rails "Asset Helpers" and "Tag Helpers" snippets.